Continuous glucose monitors

 You will need to make an appointment with your doctor or a member of your diabetes specialist team.
 They will apply for funding through a Special Authority.
 In most cases you can get a Special Authority on the same day, but sometimes this can take a bit longer.

-Once you have a Special Authority, which is valid for one year, your GP or diabetes specialist team can write prescriptions for CGMs.
+• Once you have a Special Authority, your GP or diabetes specialist team can write prescriptions for CGMs.
+Your first Special Authority is valid for one year.
 You will need a new prescription every 3 months.

-Thereafter, every 2 years, your doctor or your specialist diabetes team will check if you’re still getting benefit from the devices and apply for a new special authority.
+• Every year, your doctor or your specialist diabetes team will check if you’re still getting benefit from the devices and apply for a new Special Authority.

 Read more about the funding of the following by Pharmac: